 Why Catalytic Converter Theft is on the Rise

-It’s also possible that people are getting more desperate for quick cash since, due to the pandemic, financial hardship is increasing around the world.
+There has recently been a jump in the price of precious metals.
+People are also getting more desperate for quick cash since, due to the pandemic, financial hardship is increasing around the world.
+These combined factors have led to a substantial increase in catalytic converter theft.

 Most Stolen Catalytic Converters: Which Cars are More Prone to Catalytic Converter Theft?